 The “bad boy” THC owes its notorious reputation precisely to this feature.
 In a new study, THC seems to be the main culprit for sensory perception and paranoid thoughts, thus adding to the list of pros and cons of weed.

 Half of the participants using cannabis complained about paranoia, while only 30% of the placebo group had similar objections.

 8. Weed Consumers Risk Schizophrenia

 One of the biggest arguments in the pros and cons of weed discussions is that prolonged and heavy use of marijuana can lead to schizophrenia.
-This too is blamed on THC, as it is known to encourage emotional withdrawal, blunted affect, and impairment of motoric skills.
+This is also blamed on THC, as it is known to encourage emotional withdrawal, blunted affect, and motoric skills impairment.

 9. Cannabis Lovers Have Low Testosterone